 But as always, when I make a small portion thinking it would not be liked by others, they like it.
 My son loved it.
 He was first happy the way it came out.
 I think when he saw the baked pizza out of the oven, it tempted him.
 He wanted to try it and when he tried the first bite, his first comment was the crust is very good.

 Wow :-).
 What a surprise!!
 I was not expecting that.
 He wanted to have more but he was already full :-).
-But in all a new experiment with a healthy flour was successful.
+But in all a new experiment with healthy flour was successful.
 So the next few pizzas at home would be?? yes Barley Flour Pizza.

 What is Barley

-Barley is a grain which has a nutty flavour and chewy texture.
+Barley is a grain that has a nutty flavour and chewy texture.
 Hulled barley is considered as a whole grain in which only the outer inedible layer is removed.
 The other type Pearl Barley which is more commonly available has its bran removed.
 It still is nutritious and healthy.
 (Source Internet)

 Pearl Barley Recipes